dma1979/java-ninja/spring.md

 Here, the objective is to only launch ToTestController.
 Until the unit test has been executed, other mappings and controllers will not be launched.

 ### What Is Idempotence and How Is it Used?
+Idempotence refers to a scenario where you perform a task repetitively but the end result remains constant or similar.
+Idempotence is mostly used as a data source or a remote service in a way that when it receives more than one set of instructions, it processes only one set of instructions.

 [All questions](README.md)